Scenic Rim Regional Council

 |Scenic Rim Regional Council||2016||2011||Change|

-In 2016, there were 214 resident workers who caught public transport to work (train, bus, tram or ferry) in Scenic Rim Regional Council, compared with 12,115 who drove in private vehicles (car – as driver, car – as passenger, motorbike, or truck).
+In 2016, there were 214 resident workers who caught public transport to work (train, bus, tram or ferry) in the Scenic Rim Regional Council, compared with 12,229 who drove in private vehicles (car – as driver, car – as passenger, motorbike, or truck).

-The major differences between the method of travel to work of the resident workers of the Scenic Rim Regional Council and Queensland were:
+The major differences between the method of travel to work of the resident workers in the Scenic Rim Regional Council and the Queensland workforce were:

-- A larger percentage of resident workers travelled to work by Worked at home (9.4% compared to 5.3%)
+- A larger percentage of resident workers who worked at home (9.4% compared to 5.3%)

-- A smaller percentage of resident workers travelled to work by Bus (0.5% compared to 3.6%)
+- A smaller percentage of resident workers who travelled by train (0.7% compared to 3.2%)

-- A smaller percentage of resident workers travelled to work by Train (0.7% compared to 3.2%)
+- A larger percentage of resident workers who did not go to work (10.8% compared to 9.7%)

-The largest changes in the method of travel of work of the resident workers in the Scenic Rim Regional Council between 2011 and 2016 were:
+The largest changes in the method of travel to work of the resident workers in the Scenic Rim Regional Council between 2011 and 2016 were: